 I hope you find this information useful and if you have any questions, or would like to discuss this further, please don’t hesitate to contact me.

-It is very important to connect make sure any breaks in the upper top plate are spliced together.
-This is because the movement of the floor is transferred through the toenails into the floor joists and the toe nails push and pull on the upper top plate.
+It is very important to connect any breaks in the upper top plate.
+This is because the movement of the floor is transferred through the toenails into the floor joists and the toenails push and pull on the upper top plate.
 You want to make sure this movement is transferred to the shear wall.